spree/api.spreecommerce.com/content/developer/products.markdown

 * Large, Green
 * Large, Blue

+## Images

+Images link to a product through its master variant.
+The sub-variants for the product may also have their own unique images to differentiate them in the frontend.

+Spree automatically handles creation and storage of several size versions of each image (via the Paperclip plugin).
+The default styles are as follows:

+<% ruby do %>
+:styles => {
+  :mini => '48x48>',
+  :small => '100x100>',
+  :product => '240x240>',
+  :large => '600x600>'
+  }
+<% end %>

+These sizes can be changed by altering the value of `Spree::Config[:attachment_styles]`.
+(TODO: information about regenerating existing images)

 ## Product Properties

 Product properties track individual attributes for a product which don't typically apply to